TomasHubelbauer/sw-different-folder-or-domain/README.md

 Find out how to get rid of the *'React/ReactDOM' refers to a UMD global, but the current file is a module.
 Consider adding an import instead* hints in VS Code. https://stackoverflow.com/q/56960465/2715716

+Cache the TypeScript library using the service worker.